l-a83/Computer-Network/README.md

-# Temporary
+# Project

-I’m adding some text and then committing and then pushing to the remote repository.
-And then see what the Desktop does.
+This repository holds the projects made in the Computer Network course.